Falling Down

-Falling Down is a 1993 American action film directed by Joel Schumacher, written by Ebbe Roe Smith and released by Warner Bros. in the United States on February 26, 1993.
-The film stars Michael Douglas in the lead role of William Foster, a divorced and unemployed former defense engineer.
-The film centers on Foster as he treks on foot across the city of Los Angeles, trying to reach the house of his estranged ex-wife in time for his daughter's birthday.
-Along the way, a series of encounters, both trivial and provocative, causes him to react with increasing violence and make sardonic observations on life, poverty, the economy, and commercialism.
-Robert Duvall co-stars as Martin Prendergast, an aging Los Angeles Police Department sergeant on the day of his retirement, who faces his own frustrations even as he tracks down Foster.
+Falling Down is a 1993 American action drama film directed by Joel Schumacher, written by Ebbe Roe Smith, and starring Michael Douglas and Robert Duvall.
+Set in Los Angeles, the film tells the story of William Foster, a disgruntled, unemployed defense worker who abandons his car in the middle of a traffic jam and goes on a violent rampage trying to reach his family for his daughter's birthday.
+Martin Prendergast, a retiring police officer, attempts to catch Foster.

+On its release, the film received mixed reviews, with some praising the performances from Douglas and Duvall, while criticizing the film's violence and tone.
+It grossed $96 million against a $25 million budget, taking the top spot at the United States box office in its first two weeks of release.
+In later years, the film has gained cult status, with many citing it as one of Schumacher's best films, as well as one of Douglas's best roles.
+The film has since continued to be analyzed for its themes of the class system, economic pressures, and mental health.

 Plot

-William Foster is stuck in traffic on a hot day.
-After his air conditioning fails, he abandons his car and begins walking home across Los Angeles, carrying his briefcase.
+William Foster is stuck in Los Angeles traffic on a hot day.
+After his air conditioning fails, he abandons his car and begins walking, carrying his briefcase.

 At a convenience store, the Korean owner refuses to give change for a telephone call.
-Foster begins ranting about the high prices.
+Foster becomes agitated over the high prices.
 The owner grabs a baseball bat and demands that Foster leave.
-Foster takes the bat and destroys much of the merchandise before leaving.
-Later, while resting on a hill, he is accosted by two gang members, who threaten him with a knife and demand his briefcase.
+Foster takes the bat and destroys several merchandise displays before paying for a drink and leaving.
+Later, while resting on a hill, he is harassed by two Mexican gang members, who threaten him with a knife and demand his briefcase.
 Foster attacks them with the bat and takes their knife.

-The gang members, now in a car with two friends, find Foster using a pay phone.
-They open fire, hitting several bystanders but not Foster.
+The gang members, now in a car with two associates, find Foster using a payphone.
+They open fire, killing four bystanders, but not Foster.
 The driver crashes.
-Foster picks up a gun, shoots the one surviving gang member in the leg, and then leaves with their bag of weapons.
-Foster encounters a panhandler and gives him the briefcase, which only contains his lunch.
+Foster picks up a weapon they had, shoots the surviving gang member in the leg, and then leaves with their bag of weapons.
+Foster encounters a panhandler who harasses him for change.
+Foster gives him the briefcase, which only contains his lunch.

-At a fast-food restaurant, Foster attempts to order breakfast, but they have switched to the lunch menu.
+At a fast-food restaurant, Foster attempts to order breakfast, but is told they have switched to the lunch menu.
 After an argument with the manager, Foster pulls a gun and fires into the ceiling accidentally.
-After trying to reassure the frightened employees and customers, he orders lunch, but is annoyed when the burger looks nothing like the one on the menu.
-He leaves, tries to call from a phone booth, then shoots the booth to pieces after being hassled by an individual who was waiting to use the phone.
-After Foster calls "home" again and states his intention to attend his daughter Adele's birthday party, his ex-wife Beth notifies the police because she has a restraining order.
+After trying to reassure the frightened employees and customers, he orders lunch, but is annoyed when the burger looks nothing like the one pictured.
+He leaves and tries to place a call from a phone booth, then shoots the booth to pieces after being hassled by someone who was waiting to use the phone.
+After Foster calls "home" again and states his intention to attend his daughter's birthday party, his ex-wife Beth notifies the police as she has a restraining order against him.